CityUHK-CALAS/cityuhk-calas.github.io/content/news/22-05-20-candice-poster-competition/index.md

 ![](image.jpg)

-Congratulations to Candice for winning the first prize in the CityU EE symposium poster presentation!
+Congratulations to Candice for winning the first prize in the CityUHK EE symposium poster presentation!